Verteiron/SkyBox/doc/vSS_README.txt

 [b]Q.[/b] When do Stashes get saved?
 [b]A.[/b] Any time the container's inventory menu is closed.
 In other words, if you open a Stash, look at it, and close it again, it will save a new revision even if you didn't add or remove anything.
 This may change in a future version, but I'm avoiding a script threading bug that can occur when a lot of items are added or removed at once.

+[b]Q.[/b] When do Stash contents get loaded?
+[b]A.[/b] Whenever the Cell containing the Stash is loaded.
+This means that Stash items will not disappear due to cell resets, so it's safe to use them even in dungeons, bandit camps, forts, etc.

 [b]Q.[/b] Where are the Stash states stored?
-[b]A.[/b] In "My Games/Skyrim/SuperStash" (fixme: probably will be "My Games/Skyrim/SkyBox at release time") under "Stashes".
-Don't mess with the Config folder unless you know exactly what you're doing.
+[b]A.[/b] They are JSON files in "My Games/Skyrim/SuperStash" under "Stashes".
+The files are named "<Sourcefile>_<FormID>.json" (for example, the Breezehome bedroom chest is "Skyrim.esm_000F3922.json".
+The backups are numbered 1-9.
+Don't mess with the Config folder; if you screw that up you may lose all your Stash data.

 [b]Q.[/b] How many revisions are there?
 [b]A.[/b] 10.
 That's a more or less arbitrary number and there's no reason there can't be more if people want them.